Disparities in access to US quantum information education: Distribution of QIS coursework

 \subsection{Regression results}

-As discussed in Sec.~\ref{sec:regression-methodology}, we use a Poisson regression model to quantify the effect of each independent variable on the mean number of QIS courses offered at an institution.
+As discussed in Sec.~\ref{sec:regression-methodology}, we use a NB regression model to quantify the effect of each independent variable on the mean number of QIS courses offered at an institution.
 Results from the regression analysis are summarized in Table~\ref{tab:results-regression}.
+Our regression results reveal a number of important conclusions: